 Show ContentsDeale History, Family Crest & Coats of Arms

 The present generation of the Deale family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
-Their name comes from having lived in Kent, where the name was often spelt Dole.
+Their name comes from having lived in various counties throughout ancient Britain, as the name literally means "at the dale," or "of the dole," (a division of land.)
+1

 Early Origins of the Deale family